 In digital marketing, social media is key to success.
 These platforms are where your target audience spends its leisure time.
-Users watch videos, scroll through photos, discover new products and much more.
+Users watch videos, scroll through photos, discover new products, and much more.

 If you’re not taking advantage of social media to drive traffic to your website, you’re missing out.

 In 2019, more than 90% of companies in the U.S. used social media as part of their marketing strategy.
 Facebook has long been a fan favorite, with a steady popularity rate since 2015.
 Instagram, which is owned by Facebook, spiked in 2017.
-It remains a top advertising platform for businesses, including over Twitter.
+It remains a top advertising platform for businesses, including Twitter.

 Do you want to drive traffic to your website?
 Then you must utilize social media.
 Luckily, it’s easy to craft an effective social strategy with the seven tips below.

 Know Your Platforms – or You’ll Hear About It